-If your cuticles are badly damaged, the best way to heal them or regrown them back is to be patient with them aside applying anti-fungal cream on them to prevent bacterial or Fungal infection.
+If your cuticles are severely damaged, the best way to heal them or regrown them back is to be patient with them aside applying anti-fungal cream on them to prevent bacterial or Fungal infection.

 How Long Does It Take For Cuticles To Grow Back

-Not paying close attention to how they behave equates getting ugly unsightly scene which doesn’t tell good of you.
+Not paying close attention to how they behave equates getting an ugly unsightly scene which doesn’t tell good of you.

 For this reason, any issues concerning them should be taken very seriously if you must keep the overall health of your nails intact.

-And one way to care for them is to push them back gently and I’m pretty sure that this article on why push back cuticles has indeed opened your eyes on the importance of taking out time to push your cuticles back at least once in a week.
+And one way to care for them is to push them back gently, and I’m pretty sure that this article on why push back cuticles has indeed opened your eyes on the importance of taking out time to push your cuticles back at least once in a week.

 With this, I’m sure you’ve learnt a thing today?
 If that’s the case, please take a minute out of your time to SHARE this article with your friends using any of the buttons below.